bright/new-www/content/blog/technology-for-invisible-diseases.md

 ## Patient-centric approach in healthcare software solutions

 Developing technology solutions for patients with invisible diseases may require additional effort to achieve a user-centric approach.

+### Throughout the process of understanding your users, it's essential to consider several factors:

+1. Your users may be very secretive about their disease.
+Understanding the privacy concerns and stigma associated with invisible diseases is crucial in building trust and ensuring user comfort.